 An organisation becomes a Sponsoring Authority with UNSW by entering into arrangements with UNSW (such as a memorandum of understanding) or by approval from UNSW.
 Organisations wishing to become a recognised Sponsoring Authority need to submit an International Sponsorship Registration Form to the UNSW Financial Aid and Sponsorship Office (contact details below).
 We typically take around 3-4 business days to assess and approve registrations.

-UNSW faculties seeking to make arrangements for sponsored students or Sponsoring Authorities should also contact the Financial Aid and Sponsorship Office.
+UNSW faculties seeking to make arrangements for sponsored students or Sponsoring Authorities should also contact the Sponsorship Office.

-Our Financial Aid and Sponsorship Office, located within the UNSW International Centre, is responsible for providing assistance to sponsored students and sponsoring authorities.
+Our Sponsorship Office, located within the UNSW International Centre, is responsible for providing assistance to sponsored students and sponsoring authorities.
 The Financial Aid and Sponsorship Office: